dschonholtz/Neuralink/README.md

 5. I will explain with a proof why lossless 200x compression is impossible with this dataset
 6. I will explain how you can get to significantly higher compression ratios if you provide further data and/or allow some level of lossiness.
 7. Finally, I will explain how I would attempt to solve this problem if I was working at neuralink and had full access to your data and ML infra based on my last two years of working with similar data and ML pipelines.
 8. Why you should please, please please hire me.
-Although maybe for ML on embedded systems rather than as a C++ dev.
+Although maybe for ML on embedded systems rather than as a C++ embedded dev.

 ## Understanding the data and compression